 The SPCA stands firm in its belief that the spaying and neutering of all dogs and cats is essential to alleviate the tragic consequences of unwanted animals.
 Through our Simpson Clinic, the SPCA offers to the public, low-cost spay/neuter surgeries, examination, vaccinations and testing for disease in an effort to help people keep their pets healthy.
 Since establishing our clinic in 1983, we have spayed/neutered 50,000 dogs and cats, successfully reducing the number of strays brought to our shelter by 50% over the last ten years.
 Once a week, we assist local cat rescue organizations by offering spay/neuter surgeries to feral cats through our Trap/Neuter/Release program.

 Beginning in 2007, the SPCA began a program to rescue healthy, vibrant puppies and young adult family dogs from high-kill shelters where they were slated to be euthanized due to lack of space.
 With a solid adoption rate at our shelter, we were confident that we could find loving homes for these animals which we have done with great success.
-To date, the SPCA has saved the lives of thousands of companion animals from high-kill shelters in Georgia, North Carolina, South Carolina, Mississippi and California, working in partnership with rescue groups from those states.
-The SPCA rescued and safely transported 714 puppies and dogs to our shelter in 2015 to find new homes.
+To date, the SPCA has saved the lives of thousands of companion animals from high-kill shelters in the United States and world-wide.
+619 animals were rescued by the SPCA from high-kill shelters and transported to the SPCA to find new loving homes in 2016.

 Golden Outreach Pet Therapy Program

-For 25 years, SPCA volunteers have been taking specially trained shelter dogs and cats to hospitals, hospices, assisted-living centers, nursing homes and adult day care centers, bringing people and animals together to combat loneliness and isolation.
+For over 25 years, SPCA volunteers have been taking specially trained shelter dogs and cats to hospitals, hospices, assisted-living centers, nursing homes and adult day care centers, bringing people and animals together to combat loneliness and isolation.
 This program benefits not only the people with whom we visit, but also the shelter animals who receive special training and extra socialization before being admitted to the program.
 Other volunteers take their own dogs who have been approved and trained.
-We visit 60+ facilities each week.
+We visit nearly 40 different healthcare facilities with an average of 60 visits a week.

 SPCA Volunteer Program

 Teaching children to be animal advocates empowers them to be good citizens.
 The SPCA of Westchester believes that one of the most effective ways to fight animal cruelty and neglect is education.
-In 2015, our Humane Education Program staff and volunteers provided 19 educational presentations to children in area schools and hosted educational visits and tours to over 60 youth related groups.
-In addition, our shelter participates in the Westchester County District Attorney’s Taskforce for Humane Education.
-The SPCA also hosts an annual “Camp Critter” in the summer for children ages six through twelve.
+In 2016, our Humane Education Program staff and volunteers provided educational presentations and shelter tours to nearly 1,500 children.
+67 youth groups, such as scout and brownie troops, visited the shelter in addition to our Humane Education Coordinator visiting 32 schools.
+The SPCA also participates in the Westchester County District Attorney’s Taskforce for Humane Education.
+Every year the shelter hosts an annual “Camp Critter” in the summer for children ages six through twelve.
 Participants have fun while interacting with animals, learning about sheltering, animal care, animal cruelty, and how they can make a difference in the lives of homeless animals.